 This research project primarily aims at extending the Theorema system and establishing it as one of the state-of-the-art mathematical assistant systems.
 As such, it needs to provide both a concise, powerful and appealing inference kernel and user interface, as well as an extensive structured knowledge base of formalized mathematical theories that end-users can build upon.
 In this project, we plan to contribute to both aspects: On the system level, our intended research includes improving the automatic and interactive proving facilities of the system, equipping it with a type system, and adding further automation to the whole "theory exploration cycle".
-On the theory level, starting from the Theorema-formalization of reduction rings and Gröbner bases produced in the frame of our recent PhD thesis, we plan to formalize a novel approach to computing Gröbner bases by so-called generalized Sylvester matrices; this approach was first proposed by Bruno Buchberger and recently investigated thoroughly by Manuela Wiesinger-Widi in her PhD thesis.
+On the theory level, starting from the Theorema-formalization of reduction rings and Gröbner bases produced in the frame of our recent PhD thesis, we plan to formalize a novel approach to computing Gröbner bases by so-called generalized Sylvester matrices (or Macaulay matrices); this approach was first proposed by Bruno Buchberger and recently investigated thoroughly by Manuela Wiesinger-Widi in her PhD thesis.

 Summarizing, the research project has five main objectives: